Buildings and Structures at Risk

 The challenge ahead

-Partnership remains critical in finding solutions.
-Local authorities, Natural England, the Heritage Lottery Fund, charitable trusts, private investors and developers are key partners.
+We prioritise our grants to meet these challenges but partnership is also critical in delivering solutions.
+Local authorities, Natural England, the National Lottery Heritage Fund, charitable trusts, private investors and developers are all key partners.